 There are a number of ways a fraudulent individual can obtain your credit card information:

-- Hacking into computers of individuals or companies to steal credit card information
+- Hacking into the computers of individuals or companies to steal credit card information

 - Sifting through your garbage or mail to locate credit card statements, banking information or other personal details